Jeru2023/doc_toolkit/README.md

       # para = re.sub(r'([。！.!？\?])([^”’])', r'\1\n\2', para)  # noqa *
       para = re.sub(r'([。！!？\?])([^”’])|(\.)([^”’\d])', r'\1\n\2', para)  # noqa *
    ```
-7. Ask 宏宇老师 or Jeru for the NER finetune model, put it in "models" folder
+7. Ask 宏宇老师 or Jeru for the NER finetune model, rename it to "uie_model_best" then put it in "models" folder

 ## Usage
 ### Sentence Split